value-scaling/value-scaling.github.io/src/maintext/main.md

 Check out [our new paper](https://arxiv.org/abs/2508.14881) (Section 5.3) for an empirical analysis of this phenomenon!
 Or go back to the [model scaling section](#when-i-scale-the-model-size).

-## Footnote: why is overfitting especially problematic in value-based RL?
+## Why is overfitting especially problematic in value-based RL?

 Language model research has shown that training on the same data more than [4 times](https://arxiv.org/abs/2305.16264) yields diminishing returns.
 For contrast, we can compute this number in off-policy RL training.
 In simulated robotic tasks, we typically “seed” a replay buffer with $|\mathcal D_0| \approx 5\text e3$ transitions, use a batch size $B \approx 512$, and train for up to $|\mathcal D_1| \approx 1\text e6$ transitions.
 By linearity of expectation, the $i$th element in the replay buffer is expected to be sampled in